Parkinson's Disease

 Parkinson’s disease is a progressive neurological condition, marked by both motor and non-motor symptoms.

-Dopamine relays messages between areas of the brain that are responsible for body movement, particularly, the smooth control of muscles and mobility (Brain Foundation 2022; Healthdirect 2021).
+Dopamine relays messages between areas of the brain responsible for body movement, particularly the smooth control of muscles and mobility (Brain Foundation 2024; Healthdirect 2023).

 Parkinson’s is often understood as a ‘movement disorder’ due to its association with tremors, stiffness and balance problems.
-However, there are many non-movement issues that also occur as a result of this disease.
+However, many non-movement issues also occur as a result of this disease.
 These non-movement symptoms can include depression, constipation and memory loss (Michael J. Fox Foundation 2019).

 Dopamine molecular compound | Image